bmorris3/ACTIN/README.md

 ---

-For issues, problems, support or if you would like to contribute to the development of this code please contact Joao.Silva(at)astro.up.pt
+For issues, problems, support or if you would like to contribute to the development of this code contact Joao.Silva(at)astro.up.pt